Community Engagement

 Bach Society of Dayton's choral concert South American Accents

-We introduced the music of Spanish composers to our chorus and our audience, and engaged the growing Hispanic community in Southwest Ohio.
+South American Accents introduced the music of Spanish composers to our chorus and audience and engaged the growing Hispanic community in Southwest Ohio.
 It was a concert that featured the Misa Criolla, a stunning folkloric mass from the Argentine.

 Outreach for the concert included an advertising partnership with Dayton's Spanish language newspaper; work with the Welcome Dayton immigrant initiative through the City of Dayton Human Relations Council; support from Wright State University's Office of Latino Affairs; and a tutoring program for Hispanic students, who attended a dress rehearsal with their parents.